MaartenGr/BERTopic/README.md

 [here](https://maartengr.github.io/BERTopic/getting_started/visualization/visualization.html).

 ## Embedding Models
-BERTopic supports many embedding models that can be used to embed the documents and words:
+BERTopic supports many embedding models that can be used to embed documents and words:
 * Sentence-Transformers
 * 🤗 Transformers
 * Flair